symbolworks/symbolfront/README.md

     next            delete-task
     goto            move-task

-tasks>
+>
 ```

 We enter `done`.
 We're back to the applications menu:

 ```
 Applications.

 Choose a command:

     e-mail
     tasks